Grandparents Rights in South Carolina

 In the past, grandparents’ rights in South Carolina were sparse.
 As of 2014, that changed with a new law that makes it much easier for grandparents to obtain a court-order allowing visitation with their grandchildren.

 These are still emotionally-charged and complex cases.
-The Cate Law Firm is a full-service South Carolina family law firm that can help you resolve these issues by fighting for your legal right to visitation and even custody of grandchildren when appropriate.
+Cate & Brough Law Firm is a full-service South Carolina family law firm that can help you resolve these issues by fighting for your legal right to visitation and even custody of grandchildren when appropriate.

 Grandparent Visitation Rights – A Long Fought Battle